 The Commission entered into agreements with a food and a fuel provider to totally reconstruct the service plazas.
 The service plaza operators provided the capital for the reconstruction in exchange for lower rental rates.
-The Commission recognized capital contribution revenues of \$4.8 million and \$5.5 million related to these agreements for fiscal years ended May 31, 2023 and 2022, respectively.
+The Commission recognized capital contribution revenues of \$4.8 million related to these agreements for both fiscal years ended May 31, 2024 and 2023.
 See Note 6 for further discussion on service plazas.